rajath95/makeadeal/README.md

 # makeadeal
-game built using javascript to pick room
+game built using javascript to pick rooms